APPLICATIONS FOR 2024 WILL OPEN MARCH 15th.

-We look forward to seeing your great ideas in 2023!
+We look forward to seeing your great ideas!

 Neighbourhood Small Grants

 In partnership with the Vancouver Foundation, the Bowen Island Community Foundation launched the Neighbourhood Small Grants (NSG) Program in February 2020, to support projects that bring people together, share skills and knowledge, build a sense of belonging and responsibility, and respect & celebrate diversity.

 NSG is based on a simple but powerful idea – that EVERYONE is a valuable member of our community and that we all have something to share.
 The program’s goal is to build connections between neighbours, stimulate creativity, encourage local solutions, and engage people from all backgrounds and circumstances in the life of their community.

 The Vancouver Foundation created the NSG Program in 1999, founded on six principles:

 4. Where We Live Matters

 5. We Learn Together

 The Neighbourhood Smalls Grants Program has four goals by which the outcomes and impacts of each grant is measured.
 They are: